Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 What Products Does Younique Sell?

-The brand name takes pride in developing items that are motivated by 3 points: nature, love, and scientific research.
+The brand name takes pride in developing items that are inspired by three core principles: nature, love, and scientific research.

 Younique Products

-They have products in the following makeup categories:
+They offer products in the following makeup categories:

 • Eyes (eyeliner, mascara, etc.)